 Good Hotel Guide Review

-lift, bar, lounge area, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, ground floor wheelchair accessible, adapted toilet.
+lift, bar, lounge area, restaurant, in-room TV (Freeview), terraces, ground floor wheelchair accessible, adapted toilet.

 all day in public areas.

-allowed in 1 dog-friendly suite only, not in public areas except the terrace.
+allowed in 2 dog-friendly suites only (£30 a night), not in public areas except the terrace.

 Amex, MC, Visa.

 B&B doubles from £125, singles from £105, suites for 4 from £175.